-LGBTQ History Month Spotlight: Martha Ficken Papers
+LGBTQ History Month Spotlight: Martha Ficklen Papers

 As we conclude LGBTQ History Month this October, we are spotlighting a recent addition to the Special Collections at WashU Libraries.

-Martha Ficken: Lesbian Community Activist and Literata (1937–2023)
+Martha Ficklen: Lesbian Community Activist and Literata (1937–2023)

-The Martha Ficken Papers document the life of a woman who grew up in North Carolina in the 1950s and moved to St. Louis in the 1970s, where she was able to finally live her authentic life as a lesbian.
+The Martha Ficklen Papers document the life of a woman who grew up in North Carolina in the 1950s and moved to St. Louis in the 1970s, where she was able to finally live her authentic life as a lesbian.

 As a woman of letters (literata), Martha had a passion for reading, writing, and teaching.
 She wrote nearly all her life, and this is documented in her archive through many journals, essays, poems, chapbooks, and more.
 As soon as she moved to St. Louis in 1976, she became active with the lesbian group IRIS, and several women’s poetry groups.
 For a decade, she authored book reviews and articles, along with helping with the layout and distribution of The Lesbian and Gay News Telegraph—all in her “spare” time from being an elementary teacher.
+Her generous photography is an archival resource—and after twenty-five years, members of her study group and “Les Lit” course at UMSL still meet in lesbian community.

 In one of her articles Martha (Carla) reflected: